Skip to main content

 ENTRYPOINT ["./app"]

-• Binary stripping: -ldflags="-s -w" removes debug info and symbol table
+• -ldflags="-s -w" strips debug data and the symbol table

 Database Design